eugeneegbe/gosql-analyzer/DesignDoc.md

-# GoSQL-Analyzer
+# Go SQL Query Analyzer

-Go tool for analyzing SQL Queries to improve on Database Performance in DBMSs.
+The tool for analyzing SQL Queries to improve on Database Performance in DBMSs written in Go.